 You might notice that your older adult frequently asks you to repeat yourself, keeps the TV volume very loud, or complains that you always mumble.

-If you notice these or other signs of hearing loss, it’s important to visit the doctor for proper diagnosis and treatment as soon as possible.
+If you notice these or other signs of hearing loss, it’s essential to visit the doctor for proper diagnosis and treatment as soon as possible.

 After all, untreated hearing problems increase the risk of dementia.